JetBrains/teamcity-documentation/topics/teamcity-integration-with-cloud-solutions.md

 The requirements for a virtual machine/image to be used for TeamCity cloud integration:
 * The TeamCity agent must be correctly [installed](install-and-start-teamcity-agents.md) and configured to start [automatically](start-teamcity-agent.md#Automatic+Start) on the machine startup.
-* to skip the update attempts on each agent connection to the server, make sure that the agent is up to date: start and wait for the update to complete.
+* To skip the update attempts on each agent connection to the server, make sure that the agent is up to date: start and wait for the update to complete.
 The agent state changes each time a plugin or tool is installed/updated/removed on the server.
-* the [`buildAgent.properties`](project-and-agent-level-build-parameters.md) file can be left "as is".
-The `serverUrl`, `name`, and `authorizationToken` properties can be left empty or set to any value, they are ignored when TeamCity starts the instance __unless otherwise specifically stated__ in [the platform-specific documentation](https://confluence.jetbrains.com/display/TW/Microsoft+Azure+cloud).
+* The [`buildAgent.properties`](project-and-agent-level-build-parameters.md) file can be left "as is".
+The `serverUrl`, `name`, and `authorizationToken` properties can be left empty or set to any value, they are ignored when TeamCity starts the instance.

 Provided these requirements are met, the usual TeamCity agent installation and cloud-provider image bundling procedures are applicable.

 If you need the [connection](install-and-start-teamcity-agents.md#Agent-Server+Data+Transfer) between the server and the agent machine to be secure, you will need to set up the agent machine to establish a secure tunnel (for example, VPN) to the server on boot so that the TeamCity agent receives data via the secure channel.
-Keep in mind that communication between TeamCity agent and server requires opening ports on both the agent and the server.
+Keep in mind that communication between the TeamCity agent and server requires opening ports on both the agent and the server.

 ### Preparing Virtual Machine

-1. Create and start a virtual machine with desired OS installed.
+1. Create and start a virtual machine with the desired OS installed.
 2. Connect and log in to the virtual machine.
 3. Configure the running instance:
    1. [Install](install-and-start-teamcity-agents.md) and configure a build agent.
       * Configure the server name and agent name in the [`buildAgent.properties`](project-and-agent-level-build-parameters.md) file — this is optional if TeamCity will be configured to launch the image, but it is useful to test the agent is configured correctly.
-      * It usually makes sense to specify `tempDir` and `workDir` in `conf/buildAgent.properties` to use a non-system drive (for example, `D` drive under Windows)
+      * It usually makes sense to specify `tempDir` and `workDir` in `conf/buildAgent.properties` to use a non-system drive (for example, `D` drive under Windows).
-   2. Install any additional software necessary for the builds on the machine (for example, Java or .NET)
+   2. Install any additional software necessary for the builds on the machine (for example, Java or .NET).
-   3. Start the agent and wait until it connects to server, ensure it is working OK and is compatible with all necessary build configurations (in the TeamCity web UI, go to the __Agents__ page, select the build agent and view the __Compatible Configurations__ tab), and so on.
+   3. Start the agent and wait until it connects to the server, ensure it is operating and compatible with all the necessary build configurations (in the TeamCity UI, go to the __Agents__ page, select the build agent and view the __Compatible Configurations__ tab).
-   4. Configure the system so that the agent is [started on the machine boot](start-teamcity-agent.md#Automatic+Start) (and make sure TeamCity server is accessible on the machine boot).
+   4. Configure the system so that the agent is [started on the machine boot](start-teamcity-agent.md#Automatic+Start) (and make sure the TeamCity server is accessible on the machine boot).
-   5. Check the port on which the build agent will listen for incoming data from TeamCity and open the required firewall ports (usually 9090).
+   5. Check the port on which the build agent will listen for incoming data from TeamCity and open the required firewall ports (usually `9090`).
-4. Test the setup by rebooting machine and checking that the agent connects normally to the server.
+4. Test the setup by rebooting the machine and checking that the agent connects normally to the server.
 Once the agent connects, it will automatically update all the plugins.
 Wait until the agent is connected completely so that all plugins are downloaded to the agent machine.

 If you want TeamCity to start an existing virtual machine and stop it after the build is finished or an idle timeout elapses, the setup above is all you need.
 If you want TeamCity to create and start virtual machines from an image and terminate the machine after use, the image should be captured from the virtual machine that was created.